2017 Community Attitude Survey

 The City of Thousand Oaks has conducted a Community Attitude Survey every five years since 1968.
-The survey allows City officials to sample resident satisfaction and sentiment on a variety of important community issues.
-It provides data that will be utilized by City Council and City Staff when setting goals and prioritizing projects for the future.
+It allows us to sample resident satisfaction and sentiment on a variety of important community issues.
+It provides data that will be used by City Council and City staff when setting goals and prioritizing projects for the future.
 In 2013, the City increased the frequency of this survey to every two years.
 In today's environment, a five year interval is simply too long a span to measure fluctuations in community sentiment and priorities.
 In February 2015 another survey of 400 randomly selected adult residents was conducted using phone and online methods.

-The survey was managed by True North Research Company, a firm specializing in the measurement of community satisfaction, and was conducted in two stages.
+The survey is managed by True North Research Company, a firm specializing in the measurement of community satisfaction, and was conducted in two stages.
 Stage one included a 400 Thousand Oaks resident random sample phone and online survey.
-Stage two consisted of a supplemental, web version of the same telephone survey open to all adult Thousand Oaks residents.
+Stage two consisted of a supplemental web version of the same telephone survey open to all adult Thousand Oaks residents.

 - 2015 Community Attitude Survey Research Report (stage one)